 Each Ambassador serves a leadership role in ways that best fit their individual interests and skills.
 In addition to making a financial contribution to Kate’s Club, Ambassadors lead special event sub-committees; lead special projects; offer pro-bono professional services; and/or volunteer as a Buddy for a minimum of six shifts or at Camp Good Mourning.
 Ambassadors are encouraged to attend Kate’s Club programs and special events.

-Meet the 2018 Ambassadors!
+Meet the 2021 Ambassadors

 I started volunteering with Kate's Club in April 2013, and it has changed my life profoundly.
 Having lost my older sister at age 13 and my mother at age 16, I know what it is like to grieve without the guidance and support of an organization like Kate's Club.
-Any time I talk with people about Kate's Club, they always say what a great thing I'm doing and how much we’re helping these kids.
+Any time I talk with people about Kate's Club, they always say what a great thing I'm doing and how much we are helping these kids.
 I thank them and agree, but I see more and more each day how much this organization has helped me.
 I don't feel like I'm giving up my time when I volunteer at Kate's Club because I get so much in return.
 I think one of the things that makes Kate's Club so unique is that they offer year-round support for the kids; monthly program days at the clubhouse, quarterly outings, the HUGS programs, and of course Camp Good Mourning!
 Additionally, the other volunteers are some of the most amazing people I've met in my life.
 It's an incredible organization for which I am so thankful to be a part of.

 Having lost my father when I was 18, the mission of Kate's Club is one that is very close to my heart.
-I started as a buddy in the summer of 2014 and more recently, In addition to being a buddy during clubhouse days and summer camps, I have been lucky enough to sit on multiple Gala Committees and Co-Chair the Auction Committee in both 2017 and 2018.
-During the day, I work at Delta Air Lines as an Events Project Manager and in my spare time, I love to travel, spend time with family and friends, and enjoy the outdoors with my husband and dog."
+I started as a buddy in the summer of 2014 and more recently, I have been lucky enough to sit on multiple Gala Committees and Co-Chair the Auction Committee in both 20177, 2018 and now 2019.
+During the day, I work at Delta Air Lines as an Events Program Leader and in my spare time, I love to travel, spend time with family and friends, and enjoy the outdoors with my husband and dog.

-"I have been a buddy volunteering with Kate's Clubs since December 2012.
-I've had the privilege to sit on multiple Gala Committees and Co-Chair the Auction Committee in 2017, be a buddy at Camp Good Mourning for the past three years and become an ambassador.
+I have been a buddy volunteering with Kate's Clubs since December 2012.
+I've had the privilege to sit on multiple Gala Committees and Co-Chair the Auction Committee since 2017, be a buddy at Camp Good Mourning, and become an ambassador.
 I was drawn to the mission of Kate's club as I suffered the loss of my father at the age of 12.
 I love witnessing the impact Kate's Clubs services has had on these children and plan to continue being a part of that as long as possible!
-By day, I am a National Relationship Manager with Aflac Group.
+By day, I am a Premier Broker Executive with Aflac Group.
 In my spare time, I enjoy taking martial arts classes, cycling, and long walks with my Siberian husky.